o3de/community/process-docs-and-markdown/discord-setup.md

 Regularly updating and improving the server not only helps to keep the community engaged, but also demonstrates a commitment to listening to member feedback and addressing their concerns.
 By using feedback and analytics to inform decisions, a community can create a more positive and engaging environment for all members. <br>

-One useful tool for managing a large Discord community is Statbot (https://statbot.net/).
+One useful tool for managing a large Discord community is [Statbot](https://statbot.net/).
 Statbot provides a range of analytics and moderation features that can help server owners and moderators track server activity, identify trends, and enforce server rules.
 Some of the key features of Statbot include real-time activity tracking, custom dashboard creation, moderation automation, and detailed reports on server growth and engagement.
 With these features, Statbot can help server owners and moderators stay on top of their community and make data-driven decisions to improve engagement and support among members.
 Additionally, Statbot integrates with a range of other Discord bots and tools, making it a versatile and powerful addition to any server management toolkit.

 ## Conclusion